domapic/domapic-base/README.md

 	* Customizable authorization level for each API resource.
 	* Add API resources using OpenApi 3.0 definitions.
 	* Http OPTIONS method created for each API resource, auto describing it.
+	* Automatic api parameters and body validation using the openapi schemas.
 	* API operations as Promises.
 	* Automatic error handling mapped to HTTP errors.
 	* Openapi.json auto generated and served.